frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   {
     "Rule": "AbilityHealOverridden",
     "Config": {
-      "HealingPotion": 3
+      "Heal": 3
     }
   },
   ```

 #### __AbilityRandomPieceList__: The randomPieceList for Abilities is adjusted
   - 🚧 _Skirmish-only - Does not work properly in multiplayer games._ 🚧
-  - Some abilities (BeastWhisperer, RatBomb) have lists which are used to spawn random pieces.
+  - Some abilities (RatWhisperer, RatBomb) have lists which are used to spawn random pieces.
   - This rule allows the list to be replaced with a different one.
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#abilitykeys) of the ability to modify.